Azure/azure-rest-api-specs/documentation/openapi-authoring-manual-guidelines.md

 We request OpenAPI(Swagger) spec authoring be assigned to engineers who have an intimate knowledge of a service endpoint and its developer experience to avoid feeding inefficiencies into teams that focus on Azure developer experiences and the rest of the Azure eco-system.

 ## Error vs Warning
 - Rules with severity "Error" have to be addressed for the OpenAPI(swagger) spec to be approved by the reviewers.
-If there is a strong reason for why the rule cannot be addressed in an OpenAPI(swagger) spec, [suppression process](https://github.com/Azure/adx-documentation-pr/wiki/Swagger-Validation-Errors-Suppression) has to be followed to get sign off.

 - Rules with severity "Warning" are either strong recommendations made by Azure developer experience team for better SDK/Documentation experience or they point out something to evaluate, for example, the warning for booleans asks the user to evaluate whether the property should be a boolean or not.
-It is NOT a requirement to address warnings.

 ## Manual Rules